 The Board understands the importance of Board renewal and in 2015 introduced Trustee term limits to ensure ongoing Board refreshment.
-Trustees who joined the Board prior to February 17, 2015, may serve for an additional ten years (to 2025,) and Trustees who join the Board after February 17, 2015, may serve until they have reached ten years.
-In addition, the Board may recommend any Trustees for re-election for two additional one-year terms.
-The Trust does not currently have a specific retirement age policy.
+Trustees who joined the Board prior to February 17, 2015, may serve for an additional ten years, and Trustees who join the Board after February 17, 2015, may serve until they have reached ten years.
+In addition, the Board may recommend Trustees for re-election for two additional one-year terms.
+Effective February 12, 2025, in accordance with its existing policy, the Board approved an additional one-year term for Mr. Lawley, Mr. Walt, and Ms. MacIndoe, all of whom have served since February 17, 2015.
+Furthermore, Mr. Walt and Ms. Landry have given notice of their planned retirement from the Board and will not seek renomination at Killam's 2026 Annual General Meeting.
+The Governance and ESG Committee intends to identify and nominate one new candidate for election to Killam's Board at its 2026 Annual General Meeting.

-Board renewal over the past three years includes the addition of four new Trustees: Mr. Shant Poladian and Ms. Andrée Savoie joined the Board in July 2023, Mr. Doug McGregor joined in May 2021, and Ms. Laurie MacKeigan joined in May 2020.
+Board renewal over the past three years includes the addition of two new Trustees: Mr. Shant Poladian and Ms. Andrée Savoie joined the Board in July 2023.
 Through its Trustee renewal process, Killam expanded the diversity of the Board by increasing female and visible minority representation.
-Killam has also decreased the average term of the 2024 Trustee nominees to an average tenure of 10 years (8.4 years for non-executive nominees).
-Of the non-executive Trustee nominees for 2024, four have a tenure of five years or less.
+The average tenure of the 2025 Trustee nominees is 12.5 years (9.4 years for non-executive nominees).
+Of the non-executive Trustee nominees for 2025, four have a tenure of five years or less.

 The Governance and ESG Committee, as part of its Trustee assessment process, reviews each Trustee's tenure on the Board annually.
 Two of the independent, non-executive Trustees for nomination, Mr. Lawley and Mr. Walt, have served on the Board for over 15 years.
+Mr. Walt has given notice to the Board that he will not stand for election at Killam's 2026 Annual General Meeting.
 These individuals have extensive real estate knowledge and continue to provide valuable, in-depth strategic guidance to the Trust.
 Killam's investment in commercial, residential and manufactured home community real estate, subject to compliance with the Trust's investment policies, calls for highly developed and specialized skill sets in real estate, finance, taxation, real estate underwriting and accounting, all requiring years of experience.
 Killam considers such experience to be a major asset and has found that having long-standing Trustees on its Board of Trustees does not negatively impact its effectiveness, and instead positively contributes to boardroom dynamics.
 Trustees with the level of understanding of the Trust's business, history and culture acquired through long service on the Board of Trustees provide additional value to the Trust and its unitholders.

 Term limits do not take precedence over Killam's annual Trustee effectiveness evaluation.
-Re-nomination for election as a Trustee is based on the needs of the Board and Killam given its strategic objectives, and takes into consideration the results of the effectiveness evaluation and peer reviews.
+Re-nomination for election as a Trustee is based on the needs of the Board and Killam, given its strategic objectives, and takes into consideration the results of the effectiveness evaluation and peer reviews.